 Become a PROJECT Partner

 Partnership is aimed at organisational affiliation by research centres, research networks, academic blogs, policy bodies and other organisations.
 If you think this resource is useful, and wish to support its development, fill out the form in the Partners section.
-Alternatively, contact Tom informally at firstname.lastname@example.org and we can discuss possible partnership.
-The baseline for partnership is simply provision of 'moral support' and assistance with publicising the Resource.
+Alternatively, contact DEM-DEC Director Tom Daly informally at email@example.com and we can discuss possible partnership.
+The baseline for partnership is simply provision of 'moral support' and assistance with publicising the resource.
 Partnership may also take a variety of other forms (e.g. funding, joint projects), as mutually agreed.

-get added to the Scholars section
+get added to the EXPERTS section

 SHARE TEACHING RESOURCES